You can help save endangered rhino by writing letters to South Africa’s President Zuma, contacting your local zoo, volunteering.

 Volunteer for your favorite rhino conservation protection organization.
 Letter writing, blog posting, online conversations and many more activities are available (Nikela loves volunteers too)

 Donate to your rhino protection organization of choice.
 Be careful here not all are legitimate.
-Nikela Rhino Rescue can also accept your donation (100% of your donation goes to save rhino)
+Currently (updated April 2017) you can help save orphaned baby rhinos or protect rhino by assisting anti-poaching rangers.
+(100% of your donation via Nikela goes to save rhino.)